Donate now

 IARC Monographs Programme Home

-In this unique programme, independent international experts provide a rigorous review and integration of scientific evidence from all publications in the public domain.
 The IARC Monographs Programme has had significant positive impacts in many major areas, including:

 • providing evidence on exposure to second-hand tobacco smoke (also called environmental tobacco smoke) and lung cancer, which has led to smoking bans in indoor public places in more than 130 countries;